LEARNING AND PERSONAL ENRICHMENT

 Classes are also offered two nights a week at Ridgeview Library.
 For more information, call or email Tina at 828.327.7000, ext.
 4353, email@example.com.

-Want to study for the GED® on the Internet?
+Want to study for the GED® without coming to class?

 CVCC Basic Skills offers an excellent software program for you to use free of charge to help you build your academic skills and prepare for the GED® tests.
 You must be enrolled in class to study online.